Phragmites Australis: Invasive Species Control and Management

-Phragmites australis, known as Phragmites or common reed, is a non-native, invasive plant that dominates the land by out-competing surrounding native vegetation.
-The spread of invasive species is often the result of human activity but can also spread by wildlife.
+Phragmites australis, known as Phragmites or common reed, are non-native, invasive plants that dominate the land by out-competing surrounding native vegetation.
+The spread of invasive species is often the result of human activity, but can also be spread by wildlife.
 Management can be extremely difficult without the experience and guidance from a professional.
 When it comes to Phragmites, an integrated management strategy that incorporates herbicide applications and mechanical techniques is recommended to effectively gain control of Phragmites and restore the native habitat.

-Controlling Phragmites is a multi-year endeavor that has an outcome of 95% reduction with the re-establishment of native plants.
-In order to gain control of these pesky invaders, four management steps are recommended for golf courses, homeowners associations, municipalities and other affected communities.
+Controlling Phragmites is a multi-year endeavor with a 95% reduction with the re-establishment of native plants.
+Four management steps are recommended for golf courses, homeowners associations, municipalities, and other affected communities to gain control of these pesky invaders.

 Despite advanced technology and equipment, controlling invasive species takes time.
 A successful Phragmites control plan can take up to five years of annual management.
 The single most important step of an ongoing management program is prevention.
 Having your site inspected regularly will allow nuisance species to be identified early on, giving your wetland management professional the opportunity to eliminate them before they spread.

 Sustainable Lake & Pond Management